Skip to main content

 export default ExcalidrawWrapper;

-The types are available at @excalidraw/excalidraw/types, you can view example for typescript
+The types are available at @excalidraw/excalidraw/types, check CodeSandbox example for details.

 Preact